miguelramos/uix-jquery/README.md

 ----------

-Widget Maps
+Widget GMaps
 -----------

-The widget maps will construct a simple google maps and add the ability to use the object create by the api of google maps
+The widget gmaps will construct a simple google maps and add the ability to use the object create by the api of google maps

 > **NOTE:** Examples and code will be were soon.